 Enrichment at Home

-To maintain our co-curriculum programme while the school was closed, we regularly updated this page with new enrichment activities and opportunities which can be done at home.
+To maintain our co-curriculum programme whilst the school was closed, we regularly updated this page with new enrichment activities and opportunities which can be done at home.
 We hope you enjoy exploring the links below.

 British Science Week activity - How to keep the doghouse dry in a flood

-In this experiment we are going to use material to make a barrier to protect our doghouse in the event of a flood.
+In this experiment we are going to use materials to make a barrier to protect our doghouse in the event of a flood.
 Click on the image below to download a pdf with full details.

 LGBTQ+ History Month activity

 Watch Ms Pickett's film below about how we can celebrate the achievements of LGBTQ+ people.
 Find out more about a special co-curricular activity for LGBTQ+ History Month.

 Easy drop scones recipe